Fairy Hill, Saskatchewan

 Fairy Hill is a hamlet located in the Qu'Appelle Valley of Saskatchewan, Canada.
-It is located in the Rural Municipality of Longlaketon No. 219 on the crossroads of Saskatchewan Highway 6 and Saskatchewan Highway 99.
-The community is a neighbour to nearby Southey, Glenbrea, Kennell, and the Piapot First Nation.
+It is located in the Rural Municipality of Longlaketon No. 219 on the crossroads of Highway 6 and Highway 99.
 A post office existed in Fairy Hill from 1901 to 1969.
 Today, the locality is home to multiple farms along with the Fairy Hill Trails.

 History

 The post office in Fairy Hill opened in 1901, and the first postmaster was Robert Mollard.
 The name Fairy Hill was chosen by the postmaster's wife.
 It is named after the Fairy Hill Estate on the Isle of Wight in England, which is the birthplace of Henry Cyril Lawson who founded the nearby Glen Ranche in 1895.
 Lawson died in 1940, and the town's post office closed in 1969.

 Geography

 The hamlet is situated at the bottom of the Qu'Appelle Valley at one of the more wide points in the valley.
-It sits around 502 m (1650 ft) above sea level, and is one of the lowest points in the area.
+It sits around 502 m (1650 ft) above sea level.